Primary Care Network

 - Needham Market Country Practice

-The PCN is led by two enthusiastic Clinical Directors who are Dr Chris Lewis (Needham Market Country Practice) and Dr Carrie Everitt (Hadleigh Boxford Group Practice).
-Our PCN Manager is Lisa Coleman who works alongside the Clinical Directors on PCN projects.
+The PCN is lead by two enthusiastic Clinical Directors who are Dr Chris Lewis (Needham Market) and Dr Carrie Everitt (Hadleigh).
+Our PCN Manager is Lisa Coleman who works alongside the clinical directors on PCN projects.

 By working together our vision is to provide a joined up service for local communities.
 By diversifying our workforce and benefitting from a greater skill mix we can in turn create and develop a better care package for our patients.